-Back in its heyday, the Nvidia GeForce GTX 970 was praised universally as the best bang for your buck of the Maxwell generation.
-With an impressive 1,664 CUDA cores and a final boost clock of 1,178 MHz, this 4GB (or 3.5GB, really) card was fully capable of powering basically every AAA game at 1080p – and, in large part still is.
+The Nvidia GeForce GTX 1070 follows the GTX 970, which back in its day, was the best bang for your buck graphics card of its generation.
+Packed with 1,664 CUDA cores and a boost clock of 1,178 MHz, the 4GB (or 3.5GB if you’re being pedantic) GTX 970 was more than capable of powering the best PC games at 1080p – and still is.

 If you take a look back at our first review of the GTX 1080 that launched at the beginning of this June, you'll know our biggest complaint was with the price.
 The Founder's Edition looks fantastic and really does wonders to reinvigorate the now ageing metallic cooler we first saw with the launch of the GTX 680 way back in the day.

-The problem with Founder's Edition cards is that you end up paying an absolute premium for the sake of what?
-A few weeks early access and a slightly worse cooler?
-Color us not convinced.
-Unfortunately the story rings true again with the GTX 1070.
+One issue with Nvidia’s Founder’s Edition cards is that you end up paying a high premium for what?
+A slightly earlier release date and sub-par cooling?
+Color us unconvinced.
+Unfortunately, this trend is true again with the Nvidia GeForce GTX 1070.

 UK-based retailer Overclockers will be selling the Founder's Edition version at £410 (around $584 or AUS$792).
 There is a reason to be optimistic, however, as partner cards will be coming in at a far lower price.